EmmanuelHaggai/Rust-web-scraper/README.md

-# simple-rust-scraper
+# Rust-scraper
 This is a simple Rust web scraper implementation using reqwest and scraper libraries to extract and display IMDb's top 50 movie titles with their corresponding number.
 This simple implementation is meant to help you while you learn and explore web scraping in Rust.

 ## Using
 If you'd like to learn more about Rust, you can visit <https://www.rust-lang.org/learn>